PeeraJ/PromptPayQR/README.md

 #PromptPayQR QRCode Generator
-C# Lib using for generate PromptPay QRCode
+C# Lib use for generate PromptPay QRCode